 Beyond any "soft savings," there are situations where time saved for employees leads to reduced amounts of overtime, which is a cost reduction that directly impacts the bottom line.

 Organizations have a responsibility for the safety of every customer, patient, employee, or guest who enters their locations—as well as those who buy their products or services.
 Safety concerns are often a key reason that companies adopt a continuous improvement program, so don’t forget to measure the impact in this dimension.
 Of course, you can't easily measure the financial impact of things like "lawsuits avoided" or "potential missed days of work," but even counting the safety improvements and reporting that number is useful information in evaluating the impact of continuous improvement.
 One way organizations do measure the impact of safety is a concrete reduction in things such as liability insurance costs or workers' compensation costs.

 There are often disconnects between how satisfied employees are and how satisfied management thinks they are.
-Companies that implement a continuous improvement approach to business see employee satisfaction and employee engagement improve over time, as employees feel increasingly valued and respected for their work.
+Companies implementing a continuous improvement approach to business see employee satisfaction and engagement improve over time as employees feel increasingly valued and respected for their work.